jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 python -c "from skimage import util"
 ```

-Now, suppose you start working on a new project that requires scikit-learn.
+Now, suppose you want to visualize some 3D image data in your project, so you
+now want to install [napari](https://napari.org).
 Let's try it:

 ```
-pip install scikit-learn
+pip install napari[qt]
 ```

 Notice how it upgraded NumPy, but not scikit-image.
 Now, we try the same code: